chang2000/egopod/README.md

 4. Use `yarn start`  to start the dev mode.
 5. Now you can checkout the front-end part of EgoPod.
 It's fully functional with basic podcast searching and playing, but it cannot deal with any user account related operations before configuring backend.

+> The default API host is www.egopod.xyz, which is deployed by us.
+You can enjoy the **FULL FUNCTIONALITY** of egopod without configuring backend if you **keep the `config.js` unchanged**.

 ### Backend